19hours/sg-statutes/Acts/Small Claims Tribunals Act.md

 shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 6 months.

-(2) A tribunal may by oral order exclude from a sitting of the tribunal any person whose behaviour in the opinion of the Referee constitutes an offence under subsection (1) whether or not such person is charged with the offence.
+(2) A tribunal may by oral order exclude from a sitting of the tribunal any person whose behaviour in the opinion of the tribunal constitutes an offence under subsection (1) whether or not such person is charged with the offence.

+[Act 33 of 2018 wef 01/11/2019]

 (3) The Registrar or officer under his control or any police officer may take such steps as are reasonably necessary to enforce such exclusion.

 [40

-### Protection of Referees, etc.
+### Protection from personal liability

-44\.—(1) A Referee shall have and enjoy the same protection as a Magistrate has and enjoys under the State Courts Act (Cap.
-321).
+44\.—(1) The following individuals have and enjoy the same protection that a Magistrate has and enjoys under the State Courts Act (Cap.
+321):

-[Act 5 of 2014 wef 07/03/2014]

-(2) For the avoidance of doubt as to the privileges and immunities of Referees, parties, representatives and witnesses in the proceedings of a tribunal, it is declared that such proceedings are judicial proceedings.

-(3) The privileges and immunities referred to in subsection (2) shall extend and apply to —

-(a) a tribunal acting under section 28(3) and (4); and
+(a) a tribunal magistrate;

-(b) a person who gives information or makes any statement to the Registrar or tribunal on any such occasion.

-[41
+(b) the Registrar, when exercising the jurisdiction and powers of a tribunal.

+(2) No liability shall lie personally against an officer of a State Court or a court-appointed mediator who, acting in good faith and with reasonable care, does or omits to do anything in the execution or purported execution of this Act.

+[Act 33 of 2018 wef 01/11/2019]

 ### Publication of orders